Learn what to do before, during and after a flood. Look up, locate, and order flood hazard maps. Print the page and keep it on hand just in case.

 Flood conditions, warnings and alerts for major rivers and streams in King County including Snoqualmie River, Tolt River, Skykomish River, Raging River, Issaquah Creek, Cedar River, Green River, and White River.

-Look up roads that are closed from water over the roadway or flood damage from an interactive map of King County.
+Sign up for free Road Alerts, look up roads that are closed from water over the roadway or flood damage using this interactive map.

 Report a water quality or drainage problem

 Use the phone number or an online form to request an investigation into water quality and drainage problems in King County.
 This page also contains background information to help residents understand how problems are handled.

 Review the latest floodplain boundaries in King County, look up or order maps from various sources and find out about Elevation Certificates.